-(i) Misdemeanours page
+(i) Misdemeanours

-The minor misdemeanours page (called the progress page in the planner) is used to monitor progress of pupils on a lesson-by-lesson basis.
+The minor misdemeanours are used to monitor progress of pupils on a lesson-by-lesson basis.
 It allows for the identification and recording of minor misdemeanours.
-The following six areas will be monitored by the form teacher who will check the planner once a week and record the information which the relevant Head of Year will then oversee.
+The following six areas will be monitored by the form teacher who will check the ISAMS generated report once a week, which the relevant Head of Year will oversee.

+Minor Misdemeanour Letters
-P - Poor punctuality to class

-E - Lack of effort in classwork

-H - Lack of effort with the doing and/or handing in of homework

-R - Lack of respect for others, their property and/or the environment
+- P Poor punctuality to class - E Lack of effort in classwork - H Lack of effort with the doing and/or handing in of homework - R Lack of respect for others, their property and/or the environment